Sorry, you need to enable JavaScript to visit this website.

 Volunteering in the Czech Republic, however, takes place mainly in non-accredited organisations and therefore it is not regulated by any specific law, and this is true also in cases that are officially marked as formal volunteering.
 Methodologically, in some cases, organisations are supported with materials from various ministries in a specific field.
 Also, organisations themselves try to regulate voluntary activities through their own documents.

-Production of methodological materials in the field of social work, health care and emergencies:
+There is production of methodological materials in the field of social work, health care and emergencies:

-• The Act On social services (Act no. 108/2006 Sb. as amended) refers to the Act on voluntary services, while rules for voluntary activities in social services are governed by the Standard of quality of social services.
+• The Act on social services (Act no. 108/2006 Sb. as amended) refers to the Act on voluntary services, while rules for voluntary activities in social services are governed by the Standard of quality of social services.

 • The position of volunteers is similar to that of other employees of organisations providing social services.

-The Ministry of Health (MH) refers to the Act on voluntary service.
-It also defines specificities of volunteering in health care through methodological recommendations.
+through methodological recommendations.
 These recommendations deal with various aspects of volunteering in medical facilities, from the introduction of voluntary programmes to their evaluation.

-• This document provides an overview of the legal framework of volunteering in emergencies and a set of practical steps to be followed in emergencies to involve volunteers securely and effectively.
+Methodological material concerning volunteering in emergencies is published by the Ministry of the Interior in accordance with the Act on voluntary service.
+This document provides an overview of the legal framework of volunteering in emergencies and a set of practical steps to be followed in emergencies to involve volunteers securely and effectively.

 One specific possibility of state volunteering is in the Army Reserves: